akathpal/traumaProject/README.md

 # How to run
-1. Make sure you have the dependencies installed
+1. Make sure you have the dependencies installed.
+2. launch the nodes for point cloud processing:
 ```
 roslaunch mkp_pcd mkp_pcd.launch
 ```
-will launch the point cloud nodes.
+3. run the main file:
 ```
 rosrun mkp_pcd mkp_pcd_ultrasound_main
 ```